EminenceYash/KaliStealthPhase2/README.md

 ### 1. **Kill Switch (Firewall Rules)**
 Blocks **all internet traffic** except that which goes through your VPN.
 If the VPN fails — you're offline, not exposed.
+--> Inside kali lab folder do this nano ~/kali-lab/kill-switch.sh -> then my script file texts to it paste it or modify it --> make it executable chmod +x ~/kali-lab/kill-switch.sh

 ### 2. **MAC Address Spoofer**
 Randomizes your MAC address every session to avoid device fingerprinting.
+--> Inside the same folder kali-lab do this -> nano ~/kali-lab/random-mac.sh ->then copy my file elements then at last -> chmod +x ~/kali-lab/random-mac.sh

 ### 3. **DNS Leak Protection**
-Hardcoded DNS servers (e.g., Cloudflare) + file locking prevent your DNS requests from leaking out of VPN/Tor tunnels.
+Hardcoded DNS servers (e.g., Cloudflare) + file locking prevent your DNS requests from leaking out of VPN/Tor tunnels. let's edit by go to terminal -> sudo nano /etc/resolv.conf -> set these ->
+"
+nameserver 1.1.1.1
+nameserver 1.0.0.1
+"
+->
+do this lock it -> sudo chattr +i /etc/resolv.conf

 ### 4. **Privacy Boot Script**
 A one-touch script to: